 Supply chain management

-Our first commitment in the field of human rights is to the people who work in the Group.
+Our first commitment in the field of human rights is to the people who work in the Group all around the world.
 Over the years, we have implemented a series of procedures and initiatives designed to ensure that all those involved in our supply chain are treated fairly and correctly.

 We select our suppliers not only based on product quality, competitive prices and transparency, but also on their compliance with social, ethical and environmental principles.
 A list of our active suppliers located all over the world is available on our web site.